neel9248/DataScienceToolbox/README.md

 Please now execute the command "docker-compose up".
 This will pull all the service images from dockerhub and run the application.
 The docker hub repository is https://hub.docker.com/repository/docker/neel9248/toolbox.

-Once running (may take a few minutes) navigate to http://localhost:3000 in order to access applications.
+Once running (may take a 15-20 minutes depending on computer) navigate to http://localhost:3000 in order to access applications.

 Orange - click the link and type in the password "orange"